tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/video-recorder-options.md

 With the introduction of an update (KB5030310), the built in Windows Snippet Tool has been upgraded to handle recording.
 TODO: Fill in more info about this.

 ### Windows other versions, or those who want more control
 There are other video recorders out there that don't come stock with Windows.
 For convience sake, I'll stick to a small list of video recorders that I would highly recommend.

-### Simple, but effective
-- [Bandicam](https://www.bandicam.com/)
+However, I will also like to point out that if you have a dedicated GPU on your machine, there is software that does come with your respective GPUs.

 - Nvidia Shadow Play (This requires a Nvidia GPU!
-This is apart of the Nvidia GeForce Experience and can be accessed via the in-game overlay (`alt + z`) or record via this shortcut (`alt + f9`).
+This is apart of [Nvidia GeForce Experience](https://www.nvidia.com/en-au/geforce/geforce-experience/) and can be accessed via the in-game overlay (`alt + z`) or record via this shortcut (`alt + f9`).
 Shortcuts *can* be changed.)
 - Intel Arc Studio Capture (This requires an Intel Arc GPU!
-Can be accessed via Intel Arc Control -> Studio -> Capture.
+This is apart of [Intel Arc Control](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/arc/software/arc-control.html) and can be accessed via Intel Arc Control -> Studio -> Capture.
 Note that this requires a display to be connected to your Intel Arc GPU.
 No shortcuts as of October 5th 2024)
+- AMD ReLive (This requires an AMD compatiable GPU!
+Only available as apart of the [Radeon™ Software suite](https://www.amd.com/en/resources/support-articles/faqs/DH-023.html).)

+### Simple, but effective
+- [Bandicam](https://www.bandicam.com/)

 ### Powerful GUI recorders
 - [OBS (Open Broadcaster Software)](https://obsproject.com/)